benlhachemi/reactemojis/readme.md

 ```
 :::note

-For optimal deployment, it's recommended to install 'lottie-react' in the root package.json of your entire app rather than within the 'react-emojis' folder.
+For optimal deployment, it's recommended to install 'lottie-react' in the root package.json of your entire app rather than within the 'reactemojis' folder.
 This helps prevent dependency issues during deployment.

 :::